mooseh/enphase-prometheus/README.md

 - use that token to authenticate with your envoy, then
 - extract the data from the envoy and present it in a /metrics path

-all of the actions above are cached for about 6 hours, so it wont spam enlighten with logins and token creations
+all of the actions above are cached for about 6 hours, so it wont spam enlighten with logins and token creations.

+lastly and most importantly once a session is established with your envoy this will retreive data STRAIGHT FROM YOUR ENVOY, this means no ridiculous api fees form enlighten!

 ## running the container